Find a plan.

 When can you make changes to your FSA contribution?

 Normally, employees cannot make changes to their FSA election during the plan year unless they have a qualifying life event.
 But in response to the COVID-19 pandemic, employers were allowed (but not required) to relax these rules in 2020 and 2021.
 As of 2022, however, the normal rules were once again in place for all employers.
-So a qualifying event is necessary in order to make a mid-year FSA election change.
+This means a qualifying event is necessary to make a mid-year FSA election change.

 What happens to unused money in an FSA?

 There is a “use-it-or-lose-it” requirement with FSAs: Any money left in the account at the end of the plan year (or by March 15th of the following year if the employer offers a grace period) is lost to the employee.
-So it’s important to only allocate for expenses that you know you’ll incur (instead of a grace period, employers can opt to allow employees to carry over up to $500 in unused FSA funds from one plan year to the next).
+So it’s important to only allocate for expenses that you know you’ll incur.

 What can FSA funds be used for?